JustinSGray/Hyperloop/docs/intro.rst

 various subsystems and perform the necessary optimization.
 This code base contains a hyperloop system model built by a handful of engineers and computer scientists as an `OpenMDAO.`__ plugin.
 The intention is to provide this code as a baseline for further public contribution to support an open source hyperloop design.
-Interested parties should feel to modify the code as they see fit and improve the models in areas where they have expertise.
+Interested parties should feel free to modify the code as they see fit and improve the models in areas where they have expertise.

 .. __: http://openmdao.org/